mohammedfajer/notes/docs/GAP5005 Games Hardware Development/tutorial-unity/week1/ws1.md

 <img src={UNITY_HAND_TOOL} width={"30%"} alt="Unity Editor Hand Tool" />
 </div>

 The hand tool allows you to pan `left/right/up/down` across your screen to give you a better view of your game elements.
 You can use the **Q** shortcut key to select this tool.
+If you click the right button on your mouse you can then be able to pan across your screen.

 ### Move Tool